JapmannKaur/Comptetive-Code-Solutions/Contributing.md

-You can provide solutions to any problem  in any programming language of your choice (like C++, Java, Python, etc) given in Hackerrank.
+You can provide solutions to any problem  in any programming language of your choice (like C++, Java, Python, etc) given in any competitive coding platform.
 You also need to provide the link of the question, from any coding platform (like LeetCode, GeeksForGeeks-Practice, InterviewBit, etc.)

 Note: